-It was such a treat sharing with photographers such as Briggsy, Ashleigh Haase Photography, Sarah Tee, and even inter-staters like Cassie Sullivan at one of the most beautiful venues in Victoria.
+It was such a treat sharing with photographers such as Briggsy, Ashleigh Haase Photography, Sarah Tee, and even inter-staters like Cassie Sullivan at the most beautiful wedding venue in Victoria.
 Here’s a mugshot of the last ones left standing after it was all done.
 Tanglewood Estate hosted “Transplant”, my one-day workshop on alternative-thinking strategies for wedding photographers, with a day full of hands-on techniques and follow-up mentoring for wedding photographers.
 This format is one I have delivered over a period of 5 years all over the world.

 Structure of the wedding photography workshop

 The day began with roundtables, building community through sharing everyones own current journeys, pain-points and joy-sparkers from the job.
 Many of the points were known ahead of time as the onboarding process ensured everyone felt heard as an individual and was able to share these things before the day.
 We then moved into a day of interactive content and thinking strategies and follow up strategies to action the content.

 I’ve always had a “eyes at the back of the classroom” approach.
 I know what it’s like to be sitting at the edges, a little intimidated by the scale of a room and structured offering, and ending up feeling like you weren’t seen.
 For this reason these workshops have been anti-clique, and pro embracing new faces.
 So it’s been such a treat to advocate this way in my own courses, and then see students such as Ashleigh Haase (also an attendee of Story and Light in NZ, co-facilitated with Bayly & Moore – it’s incredibly flattering to see folks come along for the ride to more than one workshop) move on to take their learnings from Transplant into their own education offerings, sharing adaptations of Transplant into their own education community.